Angioplasty: History

 Angioplasty was first described by the US interventional radiologist Charles Dotter in 1964.
-Dr. Dotter pioneered modern medicine with the invention of angioplasty and the catheter-delivered stent, which were first used to treat peripheral arterial disease.
+Dotter pioneered modern medicine with the invention of angioplasty and the catheter-delivered stent, which were first used to treat peripheral arterial disease.
 On January 16, 1964, Dotter percutaneously dilated a tight, localized stenosis of the subsartorial artery in an 82-year-old woman with painful leg ischemia and gangrene who refused leg amputation.
 After successful dilation of the stenosis with a guide wire and coaxial Teflon catheters, the circulation returned to her leg.
 The dilated artery stayed open until her death from pneumonia two and a half years later.
 Charles Dotter is commonly known as the "Father of Interventional Radiology" and was nominated for the Nobel Prize in medicine in 1978.

 The first percutaneous coronary angioplasty on an awake patient was performed in Zurich by the German cardiologist Andreas Gruentzig on September 16, 1977.

-The first percutaneous coronary angioplasties in the United States were performed on the same day (March 1, 1978) by Dr. Simon H. Stertzer at Lenox Hill Hospital in New York and Dr. Richard K. Myler at St. Mary's Hospital in San Francisco.
-During the previous year, also at St. Mary's Hospital in San Francisco, Drs.
-Myler and Gruentzig had performed dilatations in the setting of bypass surgery to test the catheter concept before Gruentzig performed the first PTCA in his catheterization lab in Zurich.
+The first percutaneous coronary angioplasties in the United States were performed on the same day (March 1, 1978) by Simon H. Stertzer at Lenox Hill Hospital in New York and Richard K. Myler at St. Mary's Hospital in San Francisco.
+During the previous year, also at St. Mary's Hospital in San Francisco, Myler and Gruentzig had performed dilatations in the setting of bypass surgery to test the catheter concept before Gruentzig performed the first percutaneous transluminal coronary angioplasty in his catheterization lab in Zurich.

-The initial form of angioplasty was 'plain old balloon angioplasty' (POBA) without stenting, until the invention of bare metal stenting in the mid-1980s to prevent the abrupt closure sometimes seen with POBA.
+The initial form of angioplasty was 'plain old balloon angioplasty' without stenting, until the invention of bare metal stents in the mid-1980s to prevent the abrupt closure that sometimes occurred plain old balloon angioplasty.